inphinit/inphinit/README.md

     └───main.php     # This is the main file for routes and events, it will be available in development mode and production mode
 ```

-In development mode, the `system/dev.php` script will always be executed first, then `system/main.php` will be executed, and if an error occurs, such as 404 or 405, the last script to be executed will be `system /erros.php`
+In development mode, the `system/dev.php` script will always be executed first, then `system/main.php` will be executed, and if an error occurs, such as 404 or 405, the last script to be executed will be `system/errors.php`

 ## Creating routes